10 tips for wellbeing this Christmas!

 With Christmas edging closer now is the perfect time to embrace the festive cheer!
 However, that doesn’t mean your Christmas wellbeing has to take a pounding!

 We believe that Christmas wellbeing is achievable!
-We’ve put together 10 top tips to ensure you have an unforgettable Christmas AND STILL step into 2020 a happier, healthier you.
+These 10 TOP WELLBEING TIPS will help you to step into the New Year a happier, healthier you

 1. Savour the moments – disconnect to re-connect.

-Christmas is all about spending quality time with families and friends.
+Christmas is all about spending quality time with families and friends and although this year we have restrictions, the households we do choose to mix with are important.
 Our modern world makes it very hard to be truly present, but Christmas is a great time to practice this skill.
 Don’t spend Christmas getting a ‘buffer face’ watching endless movies, rubbish TV or surfing on Facebook.
 Disconnect from your screens to re-connect with the people that really matter in your life.

 Fun Fact: Just having your phone on the table (even if it’s face down) is proven to reduce social trust and engagement.